Top Benefits of Composite Door Installation You Must Know

 Managing thermal movement with proper sealant

 Composite doors expand and contract slightly with temperature changes, this is normal.
 The key is quality sealant application around the outer frame.
 Flexible sealant accommodates this natural movement without cracking, whilst keeping water and draughts out.
+Choosing an honest local company to supply your composite doors ensures you receive exceptional service and support.

 Poor sealant work means water seeps behind the frame, leading to corrosion of metal fixings and structural problems.
 Professional installers know the right sealant products, how much to apply, and how to finish it properly for maximum weather resistance and longevity.